Overview

 HHJ Parfitt

-Jeff Hardman represented the Defendant and obtained an urgent injunction preventing the sale of the property at an auction.
+The Claimant secured a money judgment against the Defendant and then obtained an order for the sale of the family home.
+The claimant’s solicitors had conduct of the sale but sold the property at a significant undervalue to a Third Party, alleged by the defendant to be holding himself out as the owner of law firm responsible for the sale.
+Jeff represented the defendant and obtained an urgent injunction preventing the sale of the property at an auction.
 The order was obtained 30 minutes before the property was due to be sold.
-It should be noted that prior to Jeff’s involvement, the Defendant had instructed different counsel who made a similar application to the High Court but was dismissed.
-Jeff ran a different argument, alleging that the Claimant had breached his duties as a seller.
-As the Third Party was aware of the breach, this tainted the transaction which entitled the Defendant to injunctive relief.
+It should be noted that prior to Jeff’s involvement, the defendant had instructed different counsel who made a similar application to the High Court but was dismissed.
+Jeff ran a different argument, alleging that the claimant had breached his duties as a seller.
+As the Third Party was aware of the breach, this tainted the transaction which entitled the defendant to injunctive relief.
+Thereafter, Jeff successfully opposed the legal arguments advanced by the Third Party and obtained a determination that the property had been sold at a significant undervalue.

 Burton Waters v Boyd & Ors (2022)